California’s $16 billion budget hole has garnered headlines, as has Gov. Jerry Brown’s proposed fix, which includes tax hikes and budget cuts.

 As for business hostility, Vranich cites as an example a wholesaler whom the City of Los Angeles invalidly reclassified as a retailer, assessing two years of back taxes that would cost him $200,000.
 When he showed up to a meeting to fight the unilateral decision, a Department of Finance employee greeted him with the words, “The enemy has arrived,” eliciting the chuckles of his staff.

 But the businessman was not amused.
 He had to fire two employees to pay the incorrect assessment while hiring a lawyer to restore the correct tax classification.
+While he “won” the case, the legal fees cost him in the six figures.
+“The city of L.A. is the worst city within the worst state” in terms of hostility to business, said Vranich, who advises businesses wanting to establish a footprint in California’s large consumer market to consider business-friendlier nearby cities like Burbank.

 The top destinations for exiting California businesses are Texas and Arizona, and the reasons are these states exhibit the opposite of California’s negatives.
 “Taxes are lower, the regulatory environment is more gentle and government agencies more cooperative,” Vranich says.